 The use of DES products does not guarantee the successful passage of the CDCES exam.
 CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.

-Our July 14th Question of the week quizzed test takers on glucagon and hypoglycemia.
-Although 54% of respondents chose the correct answer, 46% did not.
+Our November 10th Question of the week quizzed test takers on intestinal bacterial health and diabetes.
+40% of respondents chose the correct answer, while 60% did not.
 We thought that this was an important topic to discuss further, so we can pass on correct info to people living with diabetes.

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer below: Answer Question